 Sadly my second son had a much harder time.
-He had Silent Reflux, so no bringing milk back - instead he didn't gain weight, and cried, for most of the day.
-I'm talking 7am -5pm straight.
-It was so difficult, especially with a toddler around asking me why he was still upset.
-The only things that helped were keeping him upright, and carrying him upright while pacing... and so the many hours of research began.
+He had Silent Reflux, so no bringing milk back - instead he didn't gain weight very well, and he cried a lot.
+It was so difficult, especially with a toddler around asking me why he was still upset, numerous calls and visits to the doctors (who I am so grateful for).
+What really seemed to help at home was keeping him upright, and carrying him upright while pacing... and so the many hours of research began.

 When I meet parents now whose baby has suspected reflux my heart goes out to them - It's still so vivid remembering how hard that 'common' issue was, and yes he did grow out of it by a year...
 But the first few months especially were really tough.

-Tired but relieved mum as her poor boy finally sleeps after hours of being upset.
+Tired but relieved mum as her poor boy finally sleeps after a long time of being upset.

-Carrying is a lifesaver.
-The NHS recommends as treatment for Reflux (alongside medication), winding your baby frequently, and holding your baby upright, and carrying does both simultaneously, as babies are often gently winded as you walk, and the upright position is the recommended position for carriers.
+Carrying was so helpful for us.
+The NHS recommended as treatment for Reflux (alongside medication), winding your baby frequently, and holding your baby upright, and carrying does both simultaneously, as babies are often gently winded as you walk, and the upright position is the recommended position for carriers.

-If you're struggling with Reflux, please get in touch with someone.
+If you're struggling with Reflux, or if your little one is crying a lot, please get in touch with someone.
 Your GP and Health Visitors will be able to help medically, and your local baby carrying consultants and sling libraries will be able to help you find a carrier to make your life a wee bit easier.